VikashChoudharyyy/Taste-Town/README.md

 ## Usage
-Simply navigate to the FoodExpress website to explore various food options.
+Simply navigate to the Taste-Town website to explore various food options.
 Use the search bar to find specific dishes or apply filters to narrow down your choices and add dishes which you like to the cart.

 ## Technologies Used
 - **React**: A JavaScript library for building user interfaces.